mickhansen/graphql-sequelize/README.md

 */
 ```

-If you would like to pass "where" as a query variable - you should pass it as a JSON string and declear it's type as SequelizeJSON:
+If you would like to pass "where" as a query variable - you should pass it as a JSON string and declare its type as SequelizeJSON:

 ```
 /* with GraphiQL */